danieldoh/danieldoh.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: M.S. in Electrical and Computer Engineering, Purdue University
+subtitle: Ph.D. in Electrical and Computer Engineering, Purdue University

 profile:
   align: left